mochang2/info-sec/info-sec-project/02-form-based-sqlinjection-setting/README.md

 -----------

-### 5. Revise 'users' app
+### 5. Revise the 'users' app
-Change views.py of 'users' app
+Change views.py of the 'users' app

     from django.shortcuts import render, redirect
     from django.contrib.auth import login as auth_login, logout as auth_logout